 The above does not apply when it is necessary to keep the information in relation to legal proceedings, to comply with a statutory obligation, or to perform tasks in the public interest.

-Right to rectification, to object and to restriction of processing
+Right to Rectification, to Object and to Restrict Processing

 - Rectification: you have the right to have inaccurate and incomplete information about you rectified and completed.